-- Liaise with Children social care and other agencies in Sefton (If children live in another area liaise with the relevant agencies) - Refer all cases of suspected abuse or allegations to INTEGRATED FRONT DOOR (IFD) immediately, if at any point there is a risk of immediate serious harm to a child the school need to contact the police - Liaise with staff and act as a source of support, advice and expertise within school when deciding to make a referral using INTEGRATED FRONT DOOR Contact on-line form.
-This can be found at https://www.sefton.gov.uk/social-care/children-and-young-people/report-a-child-or-young-person-at-risk/information-for-professionalsaspx - Liaise with the Headteacher (where this is not one and the same person) to inform them of issues under Section 47 of the Children Act 1989 and Police investigations - Remain responsible for oversight of any child on placements or alternative education arrangements.
+- Liaise with Children social care and other agencies in Sefton (If children live in another area liaise with the relevant agencies) - Refer all cases of suspected abuse or allegations to Sefton's Children's Help and Advice Team (CHAT) immediately, if at any point there is a risk of immediate serious harm to a child the school need to contact the police - Liaise with staff and act as a source of support, advice and expertise within school when deciding to make a referral. - Liaise with the Headteacher (where this is not one and the same person) to inform them of issues under Section 47 of the Children Act 1989 and Police investigations - Remain responsible for oversight of any child on placements or alternative education arrangements.